vmmunoza/Build-On-Eth-101/README.md

 # Ethereum Development Tech Stack

-This README outlines the comprehensive tech stack used for Ethereum smart contract and decentralized application (dApp) development.
-It includes detailed information on the tools, languages, and libraries essential for a full development lifecycle.
+This list outlines a comprehensive tech stack used for Ethereum smart contract and dApp development.
+It includes information on the tools, languages, and libraries essential for a full development lifecycle.

 ## Table of Contents
 - [Programming Languages](#programming-languages)